ag-sanjjeev/Bootstrap-Notes/docs/v5/components.md

   - `toggle()` -  Toggles push state.
 That makes button to be appeared as being active.
   - `dispose()` - Destroys a button element.
 (Removes from the DOM tree).
   - `getInstance()` -  Static method which allows to get the button instance.
-  - `getOrCreateInstance()` Static method which returns a button instance or create a new one in case it wasn't initialised yet.
+  - `getOrCreateInstance()` Static method which returns a button instance or create a new one in case it wasn't initialized yet.
 ```javascript
 var button = document.getElementById('{button-id}')
 var bsButton = new bootstrap.Button(button);